KaliedaRik/Scrawl-canvas/docs/reference/sc-dom-artefacts.md

 Stacks also offered repo-devs an easy way to introduce functionality to the canvas display which the Canvas API did not (and still doesn't) offer.
 For example: [perspective](https://developer.mozilla.org/en-US/docs/Web/CSS/perspective) - rather than engage in complex mathematics to mimic the appearance of perspective in a canvas scene, dev-users could instead rotate the `<canvas>` element in 3d space to quickly achieve the same effect.
 See test demos [DOM-013](../../demo/dom-013.html) and [DOM-015](../../demo/dom-015.html) for examples of this functionality in action.

 Today Stacks are tightly integrated into the SC ecosystem.
 Stacks, like Canvas wrappers, take part in the [SC Display cycle](sc-animation-systems.html) and use the same functionality to add [SC event listeners](sc-events-signals.html) to their DOM elements.
-And an Stack's direct child elements get wrapped into SC artefact objects (called Element) and tracked in the SC library just like graphical entity objects.
+And a Stack's direct child elements get wrapped into SC artefact objects (called Element) and tracked in the SC library just like graphical entity objects.

 ### HTML elements that can become Stack or Element artefacts
 Messing with the web page DOM can become, well, messy.
 SC makes a best effort towards minimising this messiness - in part - by limiting the types of HTML elements which can be wrapped in SC artefact objects.
 These limitations get defined in the [helper/shared-vars.js](../source/helper/shared-vars.html) file.